marbl/harvest/README.md

 Harvest is a suite of core-genome alignment and visualization tools for quickly analyzing thousands of intraspecific microbial genomes.
-Harvest includes: Parsnp, a fast core-genome multi-aligner, Gingr, a dynamic visual platform, and harvest-tools (binary archive format, conversion tools).
-Combined they provide interactive core-genome alignments, variant calls, recombination detection, and phylogenetic trees.
+Harvest includes: Parsnp, a fast core-genome multi-aligner, Gingr, a dynamic visual platform, and harvest-tools, providing both a reference compressed binary archive and format conversion tools.

+Release status: `v1.0 pre-release`
-Release status: `Beta` (07/18/14: official v1.0 release appearing early next week)
+   * 07/19/14: official v1.0 release appearing on 07/21/14

 ##Harvest suite download: